Intelligent-Reliable-Autonomous-Systems/WOFOSTGym-Docs/_sources/pcse_gym/environments.rst.txt

 * LNW: Crop growth subject to limited Nitrogen and water
 * PP: Crop growth under Potential Production, not limited by any nutrients (this can be helpful as a baseline).

-These 6 environments dictate the conditions under which a crop or site can envolve under.
+These 6 environments dictate the conditions under which a crop or soil can envolve under.
 For more information, see :ref:`dynamics`.

 Default Environments
 --------------------